tomjoht/tomjoht.github.io/_smartphones/wayfinding-driving-without-gps-freedom-and-control.md

 ---
-title: "Driving without GPS &mdash; the desire to be free and in control"
+title: "Driving without GPS -- the desire to be free and in control"
-permalink: /blog/wayfinding-driving-without-gps-freedom-and-control/
+permalink: /smartphones/wayfinding-driving-without-gps-freedom-and-control.html
 categories:
 - technical-writing
 keywords: